ossrs/srs-docs/versioned_docs/version-5.0/doc/service.md

 * Directly run srs at the trunk/objs, and need start again when system restart.
 * Linux service, the init.d scirpt at `srs/trunk/etc/init.d/srs`, and user can add to linux service when linked to the /etc/init.d/srs then add as service `/sbin/chkconfig --add srs`.

-The SRS release binary can be downloaded from release site, we can install as system service, see: [Github: release](http://ossrs.net/srs.release) or [Mirror for China: release](http://www.ossrs.net)
+The SRS release binary can be downloaded from release site, we can install as system service.

 ## Manual